 The good news is that, as a customer of Walmart, you are considered an “invitee,” which means that you have the highest level of protection.
 It is expected that Walmart, like all other property owners, must take reasonable steps to ensure the safety of its customers.

-It must only ensure that its stores are reasonably safe.
+Of course, Walmart can’t ensure complete safety, because no situation is ever 100% safe, but it must ensure its stores are reasonably safe.
 This can be somewhat difficult to define, which is why premises liability cases rest heavily on legal precedent.

-Generally, Walmart will be considered liable if
+Generally, Walmart will be considered liable if:

 This is why most stores conduct regular safety inspections to ensure that they are aware of all relevant dangers within the premises (such as puddles of spilled liquid or precariously balanced objects).